leonor-loureiro/ES18Proj/README.md

 		Team 1 Dependecies
-			Activity does not have any external-module dependencies and there is only one person working on it. (leonor-loureiro) Activity does not have any external-module dependencies and there is only one person working on it.
+			Activity does not have any external-module dependencies and there is only one person working on it. (leonor-loureiro) Hotel does not have any external-module dependencies and there is only one person working on it.
 (Anfifo)

 	Team2:
 		CarrascoII